 The flotation plant's construction was fully completed and commissioned in December 2022.
-Certain facilities yet to be completed include the concentrate warehouses which was primarily done during the quarter, the bagging system, while near completion, is still pending finalization.
+Certain facilities yet to be completed include the concentrate warehouse which was primarily done during the quarter.
+The bagging system, while on site, is still pending finalization.